Marine steam engine: Trunk

 The trunk engine, another type of direct-acting engine, was originally developed as a means of reducing an engine's height while retaining a long stroke.
 (A long stroke was considered important at this time because it reduced the strain on components.)

 A trunk engine locates the connecting rod within a large-diameter hollow piston.
 This "trunk" carries almost no load.
 The interior of the trunk is open to outside air, and is wide enough to accommodate the side-to-side motion of the connecting rod, which links a gudgeon pin at the piston head to an outside crankshaft.

 The walls of the trunk were either bolted to the piston or cast as one piece with it, and moved back and forth with it.
 The working portion of the cylinder is annular or ring-shaped, with the trunk passing through the centre of the cylinder itself.

 Early examples of trunk engines had vertical cylinders.
 However, ship builders quickly realized that the type was compact enough to lay horizontally across the keel.
 In this configuration, it was very useful to navies, as it had a profile low enough to fit entirely below a ship's waterline, as safe as possible from enemy fire.
 The type was generally produced for military service by John Penn.

 Trunk engines were common on mid-19th century warships.
 They also powered commercial vessels, where—though valued for their compact size and low centre of gravity—they were expensive to operate.
 Trunk engines, however, did not work well with the higher boiler pressures that became prevalent in the latter half of the 19th century due to the difficulty of maintaining a steam seal around the trunk, and builders abandoned them for other solutions.

 Trunk engines were normally large, but a small, mass-produced, high-revolution, high-pressure version was produced for the Crimean War.
 In being quite effective, the type persisted in later gunboats.
 An original trunk engine of the gunboat type exists in the Western Australian Museum in Fremantle.
-After sinking in 1872, it was raised in 1985 from the and can now be turned over by hand.
+After sinking in 1872, it was raised in 1985 from and can now be turned over by hand.
 The engine's mode of operation, illustrating its compact nature, could be viewed on the Xantho project's website.